 How common is tissue necrosis after a breast lift?

-- Tissue Necrosis is the death of tissue is caused by poor blood supply.
+- Tissue Necrosis is the death of tissue caused by poor blood supply.
 This is more common in Smokers.
-Please dont smoke before or after surgery.
+Please don’t smoke before or after surgery.
+Also avoid being in the presence of other people who are smoking.
+Secondary smoke is almost as bad.
 The complication of nipple necrosis in breast reduction and mastopexy procedures has been reported in the literature to range up to 2.1%. – Healing of Bilateral Nipple Areolar Complex Necrosis by Secondary Intention

 Can I sleep on my side after breast lift surgery?

 - No, you shouldn’t sleep on your side after the breast lift surgery for at least a month as it can put an excessive strain on your breasts.